 BA (Hons), MA (Hons), PhD, FAICD, FRAI

 Keith has been involved with the Uniting Church for almost 40 years.
-His most recent PhD focussed on the future of the Uniting Church in Australia.
+His most recent PhD focused on the future of the Uniting Church in Australia.
 He is a company director, conference speaker, broadcaster, writer and teacher at Boston University (Sydney campus).
 He is a Fellow of the Australian Institute of Company Directors.
-Keith is a well known contributor to the media scene in Australia.
+Keith is a well-known contributor to the media scene in Australia.
 Keith has been a Board Member since January 2009.